Full Length

 Inspired by the painting Tire Jumping in Front of My Window by Allan Rohan Crite, this 20-minute solo performance piece brings the characters in the painting to vivid new life: an original, fantastical tale of a group of children on a hot Boston summer day who discover an old tire in a junkyard.
 Before they know it, they’re off on an adventure they’ll never forget.

-“The Tire” was commissioned by the Boston Museum of Fine Arts and has been annually performed since 2017 by Deaf actor Elbert Joseph in American Sign Language.
+“The Tire” was commissioned by the Boston Museum of Fine Arts and was performed annually in 2017-2019 by Deaf actor Elbert Joseph in American Sign Language.

 To inquire about any of these pieces, please contact James directly at jamesholodkennedy [at] gmail [dot] com.